-Siggy is not a product demo.
-It is a working reference implementation of the TeamSpec specification — built to show that the 7 dimensions of enterprise-grade agent design are achievable together, not just in isolation.
-If you want to understand what a TeamSpec-compliant agent looks like in practice, Siggy is the answer.
+Siggy is not a demo.
+It is a real, working implementation of the TeamSpec specification — built to show that well-defined, reliable agent teams are achievable today, not someday.
+If you want to understand what a TeamSpec-compatible agent looks like in practice, Siggy is the clearest possible answer.

 Schedules, reschedules, and protects calendar time.
 Books internal meetings autonomously.
 Flags conflicts.
 Prepares agendas.
 Manages availability across time zones.